-Appendix to the report of the Comptroller and Auditor General
+Appendix to the report

 Responsibilities of the Board members

 The governance statement sets out the Board members' responsibilities.
 The Board is responsible for

 - the preparation of annual financial statements of the Judicial Council in the form prescribed under section 38 (1) of the Judicial Council Act 2019 - ensuring that the financial statements give a true and fair view in accordance with FRS 102 - ensuring the regularity of transactions - assessing whether the use of the going concern basis of accounting is appropriate, and - such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.